SNMP Information

 Intermapper can query a device for the MIB variables and display the results.
 When a device receives a SNMP Get-Request for this ifNumber OID, it responds with the count of interfaces.

-Note: The trailing ".0" in the example above is technically part of the OID.
-Although you will often see OIDs written without it, Intermapper requires that it be present wherever you enter an OID.
+The trailing .0 in the example above is technically part of the OID.
+Although you often see OIDs written without it, Intermapper requires that it is present wherever you enter an OID.

 Enterprise Numbers and OIDs

-You may notice that most OIDs start with 1.3.1.6.1.x.
+You might notice that most OIDs start with 1.3.1.6.1.x.
 If the 6th number is 4, the OID is generated by a private enterprise.
-The 7th number is the Enterprise number, assigned to the organization by the IANA as defined here:
+The 7th number is the Enterprise number, assigned to the organization by the IANA as defined in http://www.iana.org/assignments/enterprise-numbers.

 The remaining numbers are generated by and under the control of the registered enterprise.